Miriam Michelson: Career and literary works

-Subsequent to her profession as a journalist, Michelson pursued a career as a fictional writer.
-Her first novel, In the Bishop’s Carriage, appeared in 1904.
+Subsequent to her profession as a journalist, Michelson pursued a career as a writer of fiction.
+The first chapter of In the Bishop’s Carriage appeared as a short story in Ainslee's Magazine in 1903; afterward she was approached by the Bobbs-Merrill Company with an offer to expand and publish it as a full-length novel, which was released in 1904, with illustrations by Harrison Fisher and cover design by Margaret Armstrong.
 Although this was the first of Michelson's many novels, her literary talent is evident in the novel's immediate popularity.
-The style of her novels was progressive as the settings of the novels take place in Michelson's time, but her characters challenged the way in which women's roles were viewed by exploring female victimhood and agency.
+The style of her novels was progressive, as the settings of the novels take place in Michelson's time, but her characters challenged the way in which women's roles were viewed by exploring female victimhood and agency.
 In the Bishop's Carriage inspired a play by Channing Pollock and two Hollywood films; one was also titled In the Bishop's Carriage (1913) and starred Mary Pickford, and the other was retitled She Couldn't Help It (1920) and starred Bebe Daniels.
 Michelson's success as a writer stemmed from her ability to create bold and interesting female protagonists who were not restricted by gender conventions.
 In the Bishop’s Carriage is no exception in that the novel revolves around a female protagonist placed in the unconventional role of a pick-pocket.
 Michelson's characters often reflect her own qualities and values.
 Her characters do not allow their gender to place limits on who they are or what they do professionally.
 Michelson's characters often break traditional and stereotypical roles for women in that they are not housewives or submissive to a male protagonist but rather are characters who are independent with bold attitudes and mannerisms.